Policy & Strategy

 This details and updates the current planning work program that is reported to the Council Meeting each month.
 It includes updates on Council Plan Changes, Private Plan Changes, Designations, Policy and Strategy work and preliminary work and Resource Consents with the Environment Court.

-For further information contact the duty planner on phone (03) 347 2868 or email email@example.com
+For further information please contact the Duty Planner on phone 0800 SELWYN (735 996) or email email@example.com